• Skip to main content

 • Cheesy - sprinkle on your favorite shredded cheese at the end.

-• Pepper - add diced sweet bell peppers for a dish similar to O'Brien breakfast potatoes.
+• O'Brien Copycat - add diced sweet bell peppers for a dish similar to the breakfast potatoes.

 Pan fried southern potatoes and onions in a cast iron lodge skillet.